tapwork/UICollectionViewCellHeightBug/README.md

 * Result => the following visible UICollectionView cells are NOT visible, but the collectionView can be scrolled, looks like that they are hidden

 ## Possible Workaround
-Give the 1st sections row a minimum height of 0.1f
+Give the 1st section's row a minimum height of 0.1f